KnairdA/BinaryMapping/README.md

 ## Building

-As the BinaryMapping library is a header only library in can only be built in conjunction with the code which is making use of it.
+As the BinaryMapping library is a header only library it can only be built in conjunction with the code which is making use of it.
 The GoogleTest based test cases of BinaryMapping are using CMake as a build system and can be cloned and compiled as follows:

 ```